CaptConrado/web_bookpage_swiper/README.md

 WebcamSwiper
 ============

+Adding features the WebcamSwiper originally created by []

 An experiment using getUserMedia to watch for swipes left and right with a hand.
 This could be applied to many different uses.
 Flipping through pictures in an image carousel, moving to the next item in a list, flipping pages of a book or magazine, etc.

 [Demo](http://iambrandonn.github.com/WebcamSwiper)